 Here are three key questions these dealers ask before they send their appraisers and buyers out with a “we need more inventory” directive:

-- How well do we meet our target metrics?
-In today’s market, it’s nearly impossible for dealers to always align their market days supply, cost-to-market, price-to-market and time-in-inventory benchmarks to their dealership targets.
-Stuff happens — whether it’s a sudden shift in the market or a breakdown in the people and processes entrusted to manage used vehicle operations.
-But even with such risk and volatility, some dealers recognize that, unless they consistently meet their target metrics, they really have no business adding more cars to their inventory.
-They believe it’s better to focus first on fixing the reasons behind the deviations from their target goals to achieve consistent performance before they raise the bar.
+1. How well do we meet our target metrics?
+In today’s market, it’s nearly impossible for dealers to always align their market days supply, cost to market, price to market and time in inventory benchmarks to their dealership targets.
+Stuff happens—whether it’s a sudden shift in the market or a breakdown in the people and processes entrusted to manage used vehicle operations.
+But even with such risk and volatility, some dealers recognize that unless they consistently meet their target metrics, they really have no business adding more cars to their inventory.
+They believe it’s better to focus first on fixing reasons behind the deviations from their target goals to achieve consistent performance before they raise the bar.

-- Are you up for the challenge?
+3. Are you up for the challenge?
 This question really helps dealers mitigate the competing needs of desire and discipline as they consider increasing the size of their used vehicle inventories.
-Velocity-focused dealers who meet their metrics and turn objectives will find a “sweet spot” for their stores and local markets.
-These dealers could add more inventory, but they don’t — largely because they’ve determined the additional cars would disrupt the delicate and disciplined balance they’ve achieved that optimizes their goals for inventory turn rates and profitability.
+In my latest book, Velocity Overdrive: The Road to Reinvention, I note how some dealers have found the “sweet spot” for their stores and local markets.
+These dealers could add more inventory but they don’t—largely because they’ve determined the additional cars would disrupt the delicate and disciplined balance they’ve achieved that optimizes their goals for inventory turn rates and profitability.